IEEE-UCF/2025-AMDHardware-GPU/README.md

 # KnightGPU

-KnightGPU is a hardware accelerated 3D graphics processor for the Red Pitaya.
+KnightGPU is a hardware accelerated 3D graphics processor for the Red Pitaya 125-14 version 1.
 For AOHW2025, we have implemented a complete rendering pipeline with vertex transformation, triangle rasterization, and texture mapping.
 The design features a custom shader core with SIMD vector operations, hardware barycentric interpolation for fragment attributes, and a tile-based rendering approach for efficient memory usage on FPGA resources.

 ## Directory Structure